Adjectives that start with S

 Sis forSheer

 Something is sheer if it is very thin and you can see through it.
 It is usually used to describe stockings or drapes.
 It might also mean a long vertical drop, like a sheer cliff.
-The woman in the picture is wearing a dress with sheer sleeves.
+The cat in the picture is behind a sheer curtain.

 Sis forShiny